Last Updated on January 24, 2023 by Jeremy

 The Renaissance Hotel

-For those who want a higher-end hotel while still being somewhat close to Heinz Field, The Renaissance Hotel is one of our favorites.
-This one is located in downtown Pittsburgh and is just a short walk from Heinz Field (about 20 minutes) and many of best Pittsburgh restaurants downtown.
+For those who want a higher-end hotel while still being somewhat close to Acrisure Stadium, The Renaissance Hotel is one of our favorites.
+This one is located in downtown Pittsburgh and is just a short walk from Acrisure Stadium (about 20 minutes) and many of best Pittsburgh restaurants downtown.
 The hotel is on the luxury variety and offers modern rooms with many comfortable amenities and Pittsburgh accents.
 As a bonus, many of the rooms here look over the Allegheny River and PNC Park, giving an extra perk for those staying at this one during a game.

-Things to consider: Valet parking is $37 at the hotel and approximately $13 at a garage next door with no in and out privileges.
+Things to consider: Valet parking is inflated at the hotel and the garage next door has more reasonable rates but with no in and out privileges.
 Not all hotel rooms have views.

 - Click here to book your room at The Renaissance Hotel.